Over-Sampling Strategy in Feature Space for Graphs based Class-imbalanced Bot Detection: Introduction

 \section{Introduction}

-Online Social Networks (OSN) have provided a means of communication for individuals, but it has been infested with bots and malicious accounts.
-A large number of bots on social media platforms has led to adverse social impacts~\cite{article01,article02}.

-Many bot detection methods have been proposed in the past several years.
-Graph-based bot detection methods~\cite{article04,article21,article22} are currently the most effective since they use graph neural networks (GNNs) to exploit the relationships between users effectively~\cite{article32}.
-Feng et al.~\cite{article17} constructed SATAR based on the social graph of Twitter users in a feature engineering manner.
-Alhosseini et al.~\cite{article04} first applied graph convolutional neural network (GCN)~\cite{article10} to spam bot detection.
-Further, some studies~\cite{article21,article22} used heterogeneous GNNs to conduct bot detection by utilizing multiple user relationships.
+Online Social Networks (OSN) have been plagued by bots and malicious accounts, which has caused negative social effects~\cite{article01,article02}.
+To address this issue, researchers have proposed various bot detection methods.
+Currently, the most effective bot detection methods~\cite{article17,article21,article22,article32} use Graph Neural Networks (GNNs) to exploit user relationships.

-In bot detection, users could be divided into two classes: bot and human.
-Use $N$ and $M$ to represent majority and minority class sample numbers, respectively.
-The imbalance ratio $\rho=\frac{M}{N}$ is used to measure class imbalance. $\rho$ takes values from 0 to 1, with a larger class imbalance degree corresponding to a smaller $\rho$.
-We summarise the existing dataset of Twitter bot detection, as shown in Table \ref{tb:statistics}, where in most cases the distribution of bot and human users is imbalanced.
+In bot detection, users are classified as either bots or humans.
+The imbalance ratio $\rho=\frac{M}{N}$ is used to measure class imbalance, where $N$ and $M$ represent majority and minority class sample numbers, respectively.
+Table \ref{tb:statistics} summarizes the existing Twitter bot detection datasets, which mostly have imbalanced bot and human user distributions.

-Although the class-imbalanced is prevalent in bot detection, previous graph-based detection methods have rarely considered it.
-When the model is trained on imbalanced data, it is difficult to learn enough features due to insufficient sample scale in minority class, resulting in the model tending to classify samples into majority class.
-Figure \ref{fig:fp} presents bot detection results of GNNs on the MGTAB~\cite{article25} and Twibot-20~\cite{article23} datasets.
-Considering both the accuracy of the majority class and the minority class, we observe a significant prediction bias phenomenon: the classification accuracy of the minority class is much lower than that of the majority class~\cite{article29}.
-Despite the high overall accuracy of the model, the minority class samples were badly classified, especially when the degree of imbalance was large.
+Graph-based bot detection methods have not adequately addressed the issue of class imbalance.
+When the training data is imbalanced, the model may struggle to learn enough features from the minority class, resulting in a tendency to classify most samples as belonging to the majority class.
+Figure~\ref{fig:fp} shows the results of bot detection using GNNs on the MGTAB~\cite{article25} and TwiBot-20~\cite{article23} datasets.
+Despite high overall accuracy, there is a significant bias towards predicting the majority class, with the minority class being much less accurately classified~\cite{article29}.
+This is especially the case when the degree of imbalance is large.